 - Some challenges appear every year, its solution “just around the corner”: “Digital literacy,” “Digital equity,” “Artificial Intelligence.”

 - Concepts defined too vaguely (or just weirdly) to ascertain whether there has been progress: “Economic and political pressures,” “Embracing the need for radical change,” and again, “Authentic learning experiences.”

 - Many issues that are now part of the trade, but that never appeared in the report, or were barely mentioned without follow-through for years: “Insufficient metrics,” “New forms of scholarship,” MOOCs.

-Since 2004, critical follow-up of the Horizon Report following every edition has been offered by EdTech writer, speaker and Columbia fellow Audrey Waters at horizon.hackeducation.com.
+Since 2004, critical follow-up of the Horizon Report following every edition has been offered by EdTech writer, speaker and Columbia fellow Audrey Watters at horizon.hackeducation.com.

 This Moodle Practice related post is made possible by: eThink Education, a Certified Moodle Partner that provides a fully-managed Moodle experience including implementation, integration, cloud-hosting, and management services.
 To learn more about eThink, click here.